YixinLi99/NAMD-Tutorial/README.md

 Use gnuplot to make sure that the energy (u 2:12) and the temperature (u 2:13) behave as you expect.
 Do this for md0, md1, and md2.

 - [ ] Task 6:
-Use cpptraj to calculate the rmsd and hydrogen bonds of the proline dipeptide.
-I am attaching a useful script that can be used.
+Use cpptraj to calculate the rmsd and hydrogen bonds of the proline dipeptide. a useful script:
 ```
 export AMBERHOME=/home/alessandro/Documents/amber18
 source $AMBERHOME/amber.sh